1460293896/UniArbScanner/README.md

 # Uniswap Arbitrage Scanner

 This was a requested project for someone on the fly.
 This script scans for arbitrage opportunities across Uniswap pairs and prints out the best opportunities.
-It fetches data from Uniswap API endpoints using the requests library and processes the data using the pandas and itertools libraries.
-It also uses the math and web3 libraries for calculations and setting up the web3 provider.
+It fetches data from Uniswap API endpoints using the requests library and processes the data using the pandas.

 ## Requirements